kimberli/minicap/README.md

 export PATH="/Users/<username>/Library/Android/sdk/ndk-bundle:$PATH"
 ```

 Edit each `run.sh` to include the serial number of each device (you can get this by running `adb devices`).
 Also make sure the scripts use different ports (which they should).

+We also had to manually set the screen size because the command that automatically detects the device screen size segfaults, so edit `width` and `height` in the script.
+(Our Samsung Galaxy S7s are 1080x1920.)
+Note that device 1 was in landscape mode in our mount.

 ## Usage
-Run `run-1.sh autosize` and `run-2.sh autosize`.
+Run `run-1.sh` and `run-2.sh`.

-You can test to see if the basic minicap functionality works by running with the options `autosize -s` and then piping the output to a JPEG file, but you might have to remove the intermediate command outputs.
+You can test to see if the basic minicap functionality works by running with the options `-s` and then piping the output to a JPEG file, but you might have to remove the intermediate command outputs.

 To test the socket connection, use netcat (`nc <host> <port>`).